Learn more about this card and find out how you can apply here.

 - No Spending Caps or Rotating/Tiered Spending Categories.
 Spark Cash Select’s cash back rewards system couldn’t be simpler – an unlimited 1.5% back on all purchases, no matter what.
 If you can’t be bothered with rotating or tiered spending categories, this is a welcome relief.
 Many competing cards, including options offered by Chase and American Express, have much more complex rewards schemes.

 - Rewards Capped at 1.5% Rate.
-The Capital One® Spark® Cash Select for Business‘s cash back earning rate is capped at 1.5%.
+Capital One Spark Cash Select’s cash back earning rate is capped at 1.5%.
 That’s a decent baseline, but it can’t compete with higher rates available from cards with favored spending categories.
 For instance, Chase Ink Business Cash and Chase Ink Business Preferred earn up to 3% cash back in select spending categories (such as telecommunications and office supplies) up to respective $25,000 and $150,000 annual caps.
-If you have heavy spending needs and expect to break through these caps, stick with Spark Cash Select.
+If you have heavy spending needs and expect to break through these caps, it may be more advantageous to stick with Spark Cash Select.
 If you have more modest spending needs in specific categories, look to cards that favor those categories, since you probably won’t exceed the caps on a regular basis.

 - Limited Business Benefits.
 Aside from the quarterly spending reports and exportable purchase records, this card doesn’t have many benefits designed specifically for business owners.
 Other business credit cards are much more generous on this point.
 For instance, the American Express OPEN business cards include discounts up to 5% (or an equivalent Membership Rewards point-earning rate) with select partner merchants, including FedEx.